 Amy White is an experienced administrator and manager who loves to oversee and improve the lifecycle of large-scale projects.
-The current vice president and secretary at KFB Investments, Inc. and Ilona Lane Apartments, Inc., Amy is a certified paralegal with bachelor’s degrees in Management and Accountancy.
+Currently an Accountant at KFB Investments, Inc. and Ilona Lane Apartments, Inc., Amy is a certified paralegal with bachelor’s degrees in Management and Accountancy.
 She began to pursue her Master of Business Administration in Project Management at Saint Leo University in October 2014, and plans to work in either Texas or Florida.

 Amy has always found project management particularly useful in managing businesses, as well as planning projects in her personal life (she is an active volunteer in numerous law enforcement groups, a traveler, and a creative flower arranger).
 She enjoys working with people who take direct, yet diplomatic approaches to work in order to save time and stress.
 However, she knows that every team contains a multitude of personalities and quirks, and she prides herself on being a manager who can genuinely influence and communicate with everyone.